 Any public area decorating must be done in conjunction with Office of Residence Life before beginning such activities.

 If residents decorate their room windows, they should give consideration to the college and its many constituents.
-The Residence Life staff will contact students regarding inappropriate objects or decorations in the rooms, apartments, or windows.
+The Residence Life staff will contact students regarding offensive or inappropriate objects or decorations in the rooms, apartments, or windows and ask students to remove them when appropriate.

 All rooms and apartments are air-conditioned.
 All residence hall rooms are furnished with desks, chairs, twin or full-size beds, and dressers/wardrobe.
 Each apartment is furnished with a couch, chair, entertainment center, end table, bar stools, coffee table, full-size bed, desk, chair, dresser, and night table.